create3000/x_ite/docs/_tabs/components.md

 icon: fas fa-solid fa-cubes
 order: 1
 ---
+X3D groups nodes into components and components into profiles.
 This index lists the components and nodes in alphabetical order for quick access to the X3D documentation.

 <!-- COMPONENTS BEGIN -->